Journey to Beautiful Mount Stewart House & Gardens

 More to Know about Mount Stewart

-You can stray around by yourself or guided by a tour guide.
+You can stray around by yourself or with a tour guide.
 An annual program is held throughout the year.
-Tea-room is open daily, and you can take your tea in indoor or outdoor seating.
+Tea room is open daily, and you can take your tea in indoor or outdoor seating.
 At the end of your visit, you can buy some souvenirs and locally hand-crafted gifts.
-The tea-room and shop close at 5pm at weekends, bank holiday Mondays and public holidays.
+The tea room and shop close at 5 pm at weekends, bank and public holidays.

-The lake walk is wheelchair friendly and disabled parking is available as well.
+The lake walk is wheelchair-friendly, and disabled parking is available as well.
 However, the gardens include paths and steps that are not always wheelchair friendly.
-Scooters are available as well on the site.
+Scooters are available, and on the site.
 Guide dogs are permitted inside the house and the Temple of the Winds.

 Here is the price list for 2017: